OwlbanGroup/NOVA-BLOCKS/README.md

 ## Features

+- **AI Recommendations**: The application provides personalized video recommendations based on user behavior.
+- **Search Functionality**: Users can search for videos and users using the search bar on the home page.

 - **User Authentication**: Users can register and log in to their accounts.
 - **Video Uploading**: Users can upload videos to share with the community.
 - **Video Feed Display**: Users can view a feed of videos uploaded by others.